DIY Cactus Terrarium

 - Succulent plants

-Add additional sand for desired look.
+Add additional sand to fill in holes and place small cut flowers around the succulents.
 Mist the succulents periodically, and remove and replace roses as they fade.